20 years QU-AX

 One of the first QU-AX Munis in 24"

-The first QU-AX Muni 24″ in 2003 with Multi-spline axle
+The first QU-AX Muni 24″ was released in 2003 and featured a multi-spline axle.

 Muni & Cross, ISIS